tylerpcarter/inls161/syllabus/index.md

 {% include syllabus-nav.html %}

-# Readings
+# Helpful reading materials

-There will be something to read for each session, but they are not readings for memorization.
+There will be something to read for each session, but they are intended as reference materials for the task- and skill-sets we are working with.
-The purpose of the readings is to provide you a context within which to experience the lectures and exercises that follow.
-You will want to do the readings to have a framework within which to work.
-Additionally, readings will provide you with helpful information in support of the assignments associated with each class session.

 Most readings will be available either on the open web or through the univerity's proxy.
-Any that are not will be available in Sakai.

-There are a few longer pieces that will serve as optional or recommended readings that I will refer to over the course of the semester.
-These readings are more general pieces about computing and information technology in general, its history, and its future.

-## Session Notes

-Pay attention to the [schedule]({{ site.baseurl }}/schedule/).
-Session notes will be posted prior to each class and you would do well to look over the links before coming to class.
-If there is something that you should before coming to class, it will be included on the session notes for the session prior to the class you will be preparing for.

 ## Linked Resources